 Once there, follow the prompts on the screen to apply for a payment.
 Note that if you want to get your payment faster, you should use the direct deposit option.

 You don’t need to create an account to apply.
 But you do need to complete the application in one sitting.
 But Armijo says the application is short, and if you can’t finish, you can start over later.

 You do have to apply online.
 But if you don’t have access to a computer, Armijo says there are resources to help.

 Applicants “can go to their library or their senior center,” Armijo says.
 “There are lots of tax advocacy organizations that are helping individuals sign up through this effort.”
 And you can apply from your phone via the same “Yes New Mexico” website.

 Once you apply, your information will be verified by the state’s Taxation and Revenue Department.
 If it turns out you don’t qualify, Armijo says you’ll receive a notice in the mail.
-And you can always re-apply, if it’s not past the May 31 deadline.
+And you can always re-apply, if it’s not past the June 10.